 As more and more people called me gringo over the following weeks I continued to be offended at the insinuation that I was there to overthrow the Brazilian government by force.
 I kept having the same conversation where I tried to convince Brazilians that they were being rude by calling me a gringo.
 And every time that I did this I was met with the same innocent sounding response of “In Brazil gringo and estrangeiro have the same meaning of foreigner.”

-Every now and then I’ll meet a gringo fresh off the boat and I’ll ask them how they feel about being called a gringo.
+Every now and then I’ll meet a gringo who is fresh off the boat and I’ll ask them how they feel about being called a gringo.
 Most have no problem being called a gringo, but some take offense to the word like I did.
 They wish that Brazilians wouldn’t use the word gringo with them.
-Its not easy to change your interpretation of a word just because you hop on a plane and go to another country.
+But it’s easier said than done when it comes to accepting a new meaning for a word that you’ve only associated one meaning with for your entire life, just because you’ve hopped on a plane and landed in another country.

 It is confusing that a word that is so full of hate in most countries where it is used could be completely harmless in another.
 It would be nice if there were one unified meaning across all countries, but that is not going to happen.
 As gringos in Brazil we have to get used to the meaning of the word as it is defined by the people around us.